-In Spring 2026, CivicLex will host Lexington’s first-ever Civic Assembly on representation, trust, & participation in our local government.
+In March 2026, CivicLex will host Lexington’s first-ever Civic Assembly on representation, trust, & participation in our local government.

 Frequently Asked Questions